Garnish (cooking)

-A garnish is an item or substance used as a decoration or embellishment accompanying a prepared food dish or drink.
-In many cases, it may give added or contrasting flavor.
-Some garnishes are selected mainly to augment the visual impact of the plate, while others are selected specifically for the flavor they may impart.
+A garnish is an item or substance used as a decoration or embellishment for a prepared food dish or drink.
+Some garnishes are mainly for appearance, while others impart additional or contrasting flavors.
 This is in contrast to a condiment, a prepared sauce added to another food item primarily for its flavor.
-A food item which is served with garnish may be described as being garni, the French term for "garnished."
+A food item which is served with garnish may be described as being garni, French for "garnished."

-The difference between garnish and decoration, is garnish is edible.
-For example, plastic grass for sushi presentation is considered a decoration, not a garnish.
+Unlike a decoration, a garnish is edible.
+For example, plastic grass for sushi presentation is a decoration, not a garnish.

 Overview

 A garnish makes food or drink items more visually appealing.
-They may, for example, enhance their color, such as when paprika is sprinkled on a salmon salad.
-They may provide a color contrast, for example when chives are sprinkled on potatoes.
-They may make a cocktail more visually appealing, such as when a Mai Tai is topped with any number of tropical fruit pieces.
+It may, for example, enhance its color, such as when paprika is sprinkled on a salmon salad.
+It may provide a color contrast, for example when chives are sprinkled on potatoes.
+It may make a cocktail more visually appealing, such as when a Mai Tai is topped with tropical fruit pieces.
 Sometimes a garnish and a condiment will be used together to finish the presentation of a dish; for example, an entrée could be topped with a sauce, as the condiment, along with a sprig of parsley as a garnish.

-A garnish may be so readily identified with a specific dish that the dish may appear incomplete without the garnish.
+A garnish may be so identified with a dish that the dish appears incomplete without it.
 Examples include a banana split sundae with cherries on top or buffalo wings served with celery stick garnish and blue cheese dressing.